dreaminglucid/LucidServer/README.md

 # Lucid Journal backend server
 The Lucid Journal backend server of the project is responsible for managing dream data, analyzing dream entries, and generating dream-inspired images using AI models like GPT-3.5/4 and DALLE 2.

+The frontend for the project can be found here: https://github.com/cp-james-harbeck/LucidJournal

 ![image](resources/banner.png)

 ## Packages